soschlegel/abap.livecoding/README.md

 }
 ```

-`field ( numbering : managed ) rating_uuid;` is needed, that the GUIDs are created automatically and the developer doesn't need to care about :-) .
+`field ( numbering : managed ) rating_uuid;` is needed, so that the GUIDs are created automatically and the developer doesn't need to care about :-) .

 ### Create Behavior Implementation